Iota Capricorni: Chinese name

+Properties

 This is an evolved G-type giant star with a stellar classification of G8 III.
 It is classified as a BY Draconis type variable star.
 This is a chromospherically-active star with a longitudinal magnetic field strength of 8.3±0.6 G and an X-ray luminosity of 4.482e30 erg s^{−1}.
 The activity and photometric variation of the star allow an estimate of its rotation period as 68 days.

 Iota Capricorni has an estimated 2.9 times the mass of the Sun and nearly 11 times the Solar radius.
 It is 390 million years old and is radiating 83 times the solar luminosity from its chromosphere at an effective temperature of 5,200 K.